Wide-band timing of GMRT discovered millisecond pulsars: Conclusions

 \section{Conclusions}

-We provide a comparative study of a wide-band timing analysis with the conventional narrow-band timing analysis at low frequency using the uGMRT for a set of non-PTA GMRT MSPs and for some well studied PTA MSPs.
-The WB timing provides $\mu$s timing precision as well as 10$^{-4}$ pc cm$^{-3}$ DM measurements for non-PTA pulsars in 300$-$500 MHz.
-For PTA pulsars, we achieve sub-$\mu$s timing and 10$^{-5}$ pc cm$^{-3}$ DM precision.
-The non-PTA pulsars have flux densities $\sim$ mJy, similar to the MSPs expected to be found in ongoing surveys.
-Thus this work illustrates the typical DM and timing precision that can be achieved for newly discovered pulsars from low-frequency follow-up studies.
+We provide a comparative study of the WB timing analysis with the conventional NB timing analysis at low frequency using the uGMRT for a set of non-PTA GMRT MSPs and for some well studied PTA MSPs. {ToAs are, in general, more precise in WB analysis than NB analysis.
+Though NB and WB timing provide similar DM precision for a given band.
+ToA precision is, in general, better in band-3 compared to band-5 for the PTA pulsars.
+For non-PTA pulsars, the ToA precision is similar in band-3 and band-4.} Also, band-3 of the GMRT provides much higher DM precision for all the eight MSPs compared to the other observing bands.